 In some cases that might not matter, but in others it will.
 It is important to know where your target market lies and how many potential readers you are giving up.

-In the USA alone, signing an exclusive agreement with Amazon cuts out about 65 million potential ebook buyers (including Apple iBooks, Kobo, and Barnes & Noble Nook sales channels).
+In the USA alone, signing an exclusive agreement (Kindle Select) with Amazon cuts out about 65 million potential ebook buyers (including Apple iBooks, Kobo, and Barnes & Noble Nook sales channels).
 If your book appeals to the Canadian market, for example, you may be giving up about 10 million ebook buyers via Apple iBooks and Kobo.
 Collectively Apple and Kobo have almost two-thirds of Canadian ebook buyers as does Amazon, with its’ approximate 15 million ebook sales.
-The Author Earnings site has an interesting chart and statistics to help in your decision-making.
+The Author Earnings site once had an interesting chart and statistics to help in your decision-making.

 Amazon Claim: Keep control of author rights.